INAImexico/ocds_requestForQuotes_extension/README.md

 invitedSuppliers | Invited suppliers | A list of invited suppliers asked to send quotes. items | Items to be quoted | The goods and services to be quoted, broken into line items wherever possible.
-Items should not be duplicated, but a quantity of 2 specified instead. quotes | Quotes | A list of quotes received from invited suppliers. quotes | Quote | A quote is a fixed price offered by a invited supplier for particular goods or services. id | Quote ID | A local identifier for this quote, unique within this block. description | Description | Quote description.
+Items should not be duplicated, but a quantity of 2 specified instead. quotes | Quotes | A list of quotes received from invited suppliers.
+Quote | Quote | A quote is a fixed price offered by a invited supplier for particular goods or services. id | Quote ID | A local identifier for this quote, unique within this block. description | Description | Quote description.
 Terms and conditions for the quote. date | Quote date | The date of the quote.
 This is the date when the quote was received.